lunduniversity/introprog-scalalib/README.md

 You need [Scala Command Line Interface](https://scala-cli.virtuslab.org/install) at least version 1.0.0.

-Add these magic comment lines starting with `//>` in the beginning of your Scala 3 file:
+Add these magic comment lines starting with `//>` in the beginning of your Scala 3 file (bump your Scala version to the latest available):

 ```
-//> using scala 3.3
+//> using scala 3.5.2
-//> using lib se.lth.cs::introprog:1.3.1
+//> using dep se.lth.cs::introprog:1.3.1
 ```

 You run your code with `scala-cli run .` (note the ending dot, meaning "this dir")